Tryon Concert Association Conrad Tao, Pianist

 Without exception, the musicians who have appeared on Tryon’s stage have played to appreciative audiences, unwavering over almost seven decades in their support for TCA season series and special events.
 In return, TCA’s audiences have enjoyed hearing outstanding musicians in relatively intimate settings with the opportunity to personally meet the performers at receptions after each concert.

-What began sixty-eight years ago as a shared love for music among friends has grown into an impressive community effort that has brought season after season of exceptional classical performances to a small town in rural North Carolina.
+What began sixty-nine years ago as a shared love for music among friends has grown into an impressive community effort that has brought season after season of exceptional classical performances to a small town in rural North Carolina.
 Today, Tryon has a reputation for being an oasis for classical musicians on tour, a place where they are guaranteed an extraordinary night of sharing their music in an acoustically-sound theater with a passionate and appreciative audience.
 It is a well-earned reputation and one Tryon Concert Association is dedicated to fostering for decades to come.

 Tryon Concert Association’s